-- For all Regional Invoices, the Treasurer must submit the invoice for set up on the iCompleat system which will invite the Treasurer and at least one additional regional authoriser to authorise all payments - For all invoices received centrally, an initialling stamp must be applied to the invoice to enable the following checks: - To certify that the goods have been received or work completed by the officer responsible for placing the order. - To indicate that all prices and calculations are correct. - To note the appropriate nominal code - To record in the appropriate ledger account. - To finally approve the total invoice for payment, the certifying officer having been satisfied that all checks have been carried out. - For payments which do not relate to invoices e.g. payroll, relevant pro-forma must be completed with supporting details and checked and approved in the manner described as above. - Certification for capital works representing interim or part payments may only be made upon statements duly authorised by the relevant officer or appointed agent e.g. Architect or Consultant. - Wherever possible pre-payments, such as deposits, should be discouraged to avoid the danger of suppliers being subsequently unable to deliver goods or services.
+- For all Regional Invoices, the treasurer should check that the goods or services have been received and all prices etc are correct.
+They should then submit the invoice to iCompleat detailing the nominal and account code on the body of the email.
+Once processed, the invoice will need online approval on iCompleat from the treasurer in the first instance as well as one other member of the committee before payment can be arranged.
+In the absence of a second regional approver the Director of Corporate and Business Services or the Head of Finance may carry out the second approval on iCompleat.
+However, emailed authorisation must first be obtained from two committee members. - For all invoices received centrally, the receiving member of staff should conduct the following checks: - To certify that the goods have been received or work completed by the officer - responsible for placing the order. - To indicate that all prices and calculations are correct. - To note the appropriate nominal code - To record in the appropriate ledger account. - To finally approve the total invoice for payment, the certifying officer having been satisfied that all checks have been carried out. - For payments which do not relate to invoices e.g. payroll, relevant documentation must be completed with supporting details and checked and approved in the manner described as above. - Certification for capital works representing interim or part payments may only be made upon statements duly authorised by the relevant officer or appointed agent e.g. Architect or Consultant. - Wherever possible pre-payments, such as deposits, should be discouraged to avoid the danger of suppliers being subsequently unable to deliver goods or services.
 If it is unavoidable the status of the supplier must be checked if the amount is large and the prepayment kept to a minimum.
 The officer responsible for such an order must maintain a diary system for ensuring subsequent delivery. - Current legislation on deduction of tax for all contract staff must be complied with when making payments. - A list of staff authorised to sign off invoices etc. for payment must be maintained.
 See Appendix 2.
-A parallel list of approved regional authorisers will also be set up and maintained on iCompleat
+A parallel list of approved regional authorisers will also be set up and maintained on iCompleat.